-For the Lord disciplines those he loves, and he punishes each one he accepts as his child.
+For the Lord disciplines those he loves, and he punishes each one he accepts as his child.~Hebrews 12:6 NLT

-She knew what she’d done—and took her punishment willingly.
+She knew what she had done—and she took her punishment willingly.

 Our little Chihuahua-terrier mix has a sweet tooth.
 After many episodes of her getting into candy, suckers, and chocolate of various types, we learned to put away the trash can, shut doors, and remove any candy within her reach while we were away.